baxpr/gf-fmri/README.md

 The pipeline is installed in the container at `/opt/gf-fmri`.

 To build, note that the matlab binary must be created first.
 See `matlab/build/BUILD.md`.
-The actual matlab code in the container is for reference only, and is not used at runtime.
+The actual matlab code here and in the container is for reference only, and is not used at runtime.

 For an example run command, see `test_container.sh`.